OleksanderDanshyn/WeatherForecast/README.md

-What you should wear based on todays weather using flask
+What you should wear based on todays weather